brbarker/PhysicsStuff/Yo-Yo Exploration/SimpleModel/Step 1/README.md

 <img src="Step1Trig.png" alt="Step 1" width="20%">

-The angle $\theta$ will sweep from left to right, always having a maximum short l
+The angle $\theta$ will sweep from left to right, with a maximum short leg magnitude of no more than $r_2$ either to the left or to the right.